syncfusion-content/angularjs-docs/angularjs/Accordion/Getting-Started.md

 The usage of **Accordion** control is described in the following sections.

-## Create a Simple Accordion in Angular JS
+## Create a Simple Accordion in AngularJS

 Create an HTML file and add the following references to the required libraries.